When is Capnography Useful in the ED? Part I

-Author: Brit Long, MD (@long_brit, EM Attending Physician, SAUSHEC) and Michael Vivirito RN, CEN (Joint Base Elmendorf Richardson Medical Center, Emergency Medicine) // Edited by: Alex Koyfman, MD (@EMHighAK)
+Authors: Brit Long, MD (@long_brit, EM Attending Physician, SAUSHEC) and Michael Vivirito, RN, CEN (Joint Base Elmendorf Richardson Medical Center, Emergency Medicine) // Edited by: Alex Koyfman, MD (@EMHighAK)

 The EMS phone rings, with a crew bringing in a 62-year-old male in cardiac arrest.
 Initial rhythm was ventricular fibrillation, and they have provided two shocks.
 They arrive, your team transfers him over, compressions continue, and you check access and monitors.
 Of all the monitors you have, what is something that can not only prognosticate, but assess compression quality and suggest ROSC?

 Capnography!
 This post will evaluate the literature behind several common uses of capnography in the ED: cardiac arrest, endotracheal tube (ETT) placement, and procedural sedation.
 Part II will evaluate several other uses of capnography in critical illness: trauma, sepsis, DKA, pulmonary pathology, and fluid responsiveness.

 Capnography includes the noninvasive measurement of CO2 partial pressure during respiration (primarily exhalation).
 This can be displayed as a color (colorimetric or qualitative), number (quantitative), and as a function of time with waveform.1-8 A normal waveform displays several phases, and interpretation of this waveform can provide valuable information based on several features.1-9 More specifically, the quantitative monitor provides a numeric value which is the end-tidal carbon dioxide (EtCO2) plateau in phase III.